zowe/zowe-explorer-vscode/docs/Early Access - Using Global Profile Configuration.md

 ### Add, Update, and Delete a Profile

 1. The add, update, and delete profile options will open the global `zowe.config.json` file for editing
-2. Reload your VS Code window for the changes to take effect
+2. Click **View > Command Palette > Developer: Reload Window** to reload your VS Code window for the changes to take effect.